 Such work is urgently needed, as policy guidance and empirical evidence to support culture change are limited.
-(9) Our integrative review of organisational culture in RACFs found only five interventional studies that explicitly sought to improve culture.
-(11) These generally lacked details on how culture was targeted with some not using study designs capable of demonstrating effectiveness, and none considering implementation issues.
-To address these gaps, this research program aims to validate a survey to measure organisational culture and determine how culture affects safety and quality of care (Aim 1), then evaluate an organisational culture change intervention in Australian RACFs (Aim 2).
+Our integrative review of organisational culture in RACFs found only five interventional studies that explicitly sought to improve culture.
+11 These generally lacked details on how culture was targeted with some not using study designs capable of demonstrating effectiveness, and none considering implementation issues.
+To address these gaps, this research programme aims to validate a survey to measure organisational culture and determine how culture affects safety and quality of care (aim 1) and then to evaluate an organisational culture change intervention in Australian RACFs (aim 2).